 After a year-long, pandemic-induced delay, the Tokyo Olympics are here — and so are a growing number of positive COVID-19 cases.
-According to the Olympic organizing committee on Monday, an additional 16 people have tested positive for COVID, including three athletes, eight "Games-related personnel," one Olympic Games employee, and four contractors.
-The recent wave of positive tests has brought the current total number of positive Olympic COVID-19 tests to 148.
+According to the Olympic organising committee on Monday, an additional 16 people have tested positive for COVID, including three athletes, eight "Games-related personnel," one games employee, and four contractors.
+The recent wave of positive tests has brought the current total number of positive COVID-19 tests to 148.

 Czech Republic table tennis player Pavel Sirucek tested positive, as did Dutch skateboarder Candy Jacobs and a Chilean woman taekwondo player.
 Ryu Seung-ming, an International Olympic Committee (IOC) member and former athlete from South Korea, tested positive despite being fully vaccinated, according to a report from Axios.

-It has not been reported how the athletes and other Olympic personnel or committee members contracted COVID, though it should be noted that the International Olympic Committee did not mandate Olympians or staff be fully vaccinated against the virus in order to participate.
+Of course, considering the U.S. sent at least 100 non-vaccinated athletes to Tokyo, American athletes were among those who tested positive, too, including golfer Bryson DeChambeau and beach volleyball player Taylor Crabb.
+It has not been reported how the athletes and other Olympic personnel or committee members contracted COVID, though it should be noted that the International Olympic Committee did not mandate athletes or staff be fully vaccinated against the virus in order to participate.

 Prior to the start of the Summer Games, Tokyo reported its highest number of positive COVID cases in the previous two months, and infectious disease experts feared that the Games would dissolve into a super-spreader event, akin to Supreme Court Justice Amy Coney Barrett's nomination celebration or a Donald Trump rally.
 Now that a growing number of athletes and Games-related personnel have tested positive, those fears have been validated — yet the Games continue.